 The drive also comes with Google Toolbar, Google Desktop and Picassa software.

-The Office Edition features a USB 2.0 interface, comes equipped with a Kensington lock slot and is protected by its own three-year limited warranty.
-It also comes with Google's Toolbar, Desktop and Picassa software.
+The Office Edition features a USB 2.0 interface and also comes equipped with a Kensington lock slot and is protected by its own three-year limited warranty.
+It also comes with Google’s Toolbar, Desktop and Picassa software.

-The Essential Edition is equipped with a USB 2.0 interface and is protected by a one-year limited warranty.
+The Essential Edition is equipped with a USB 2.0 interface and is protected by a one-year limited warrwanty.

 The drives offer storage capacities ranging from 320GB to 1TB.
 They are available now for suggested retails ranging from $129 to $379 depending on model and storage capacity.